opencast/opencast/docs/guides/developer/docs/qa-coordinator.md

  - Encourage additional committers to join the project
  - Manage crowdin translators - ensure join requests are dealt with
  - Handle (security issue reports)[security.md], and notifications once handled
+ - Occasionally purge non-active committers, moving them to the emeritus list in the main pom, and removing their permissions in JIRA

 Expand documentation